Duxter7/GA-English-Notes/IT English 5 (B1).md

 <u>Delivering goods</u> is our responsibility = <u>This thing</u> is our responsibility = <u>it</u> is our responsibility

-Learning English is our goal
+<u>Learning English</u> is our goal

 <u>Relaxing in Thailand in Winters</u> is a very good vacation
-Working at Gold Apple where I get invaluable experience every day because I speak with a lot of employees is good.
+<u>Working at Gold Apple where I get invaluable experience every day because I speak with a lot of employees</u> is good.